ben-allen/proposal-intl-era-monthcode/README.md

   * "islamic-civil"

 * Requirement for era and eraYear:
-  * The combination of *era* and *eraYear* in a calendar need to be able to uniquely identify a particular year in the timeline.
+  * The combination of *era* and *eraYear* in a calendar needs to be able to uniquely identify a particular year in the timeline.
-  * *era* need to be a String (per [15.6.1.1 CalendarEra](https://tc39.es/proposal-temporal/#sec-temporal-calendarera) in Temporal).
+  * *era* needs to be a String (per [15.6.1.1 CalendarEra](https://tc39.es/proposal-temporal/#sec-temporal-calendarera) in Temporal).
-  * *eraYear* need to be an Integer (per [15.6.1.2 CalendarEraYear](https://tc39.es/proposal-temporal/#sec-temporal-calendarerayear) in Temporal).
+  * *eraYear* needs to be an Integer (per [15.6.1.2 CalendarEraYear](https://tc39.es/proposal-temporal/#sec-temporal-calendarerayear) in Temporal).
   * If there is only one era in a calendar, we do not need to and should avoid using the era/eraYear in that calendar (e.g. "hebrew", "persian")
-  * If we define era, we need to also define the behavior if the field(s) is/are absent. (fallback to use year or fallback to a default value and what is the default value)
+  * If we define era, we need to also define the behavior if the field(s) is/are absent. (fallback to use year or fallback to a default value)

 * 'gregory': TBW
 ### Values of EraYear for Calendars